- Ph.D., University of Georgia

-The figure above is from our latest publication.
+The figure above is from a recent publication.
 It shows that the growth of lichens on tree trunks after 10 years exposure to either elevated CO2 and/or O3 was highly dependent on how the host trees responded to these treatments.
 Increased tree growth in the elevated CO2 plots reduced incident light on the trunks, leading to less lichen growth on aspen, but not birch, trees.
 In the elevated O3 plots, reduced tree growth resulted in higher light levels, which stimulated lichen growth, but only on aspen trunks, not birch.
-This work is in press in the journal Science of the Total Environment (Neufeld and Perkins, 2020).
+This work was published in the journal Science of the Total Environment (Neufeld and Perkins, 2020).

 Neufeld, Howard S., Jennifer Johnson* and Robert Kohut.
 2017.
 Comparative ozone responses of cutleaf coneflowers (Rudbeckia laciniata var. digitata, var. ampla) from Rocky Mountain and Great Smoky Mountains National Parks, USA.
 Science of the Total Environment 610:591-601.